Barbara Becker

 I began the Prayers for the Pandemic Project as a resource of interfaith prayers, blessings, and passages to honor those who have died during the Covid-19 pandemic.

 I offer this collection to whomever can use it… from chaplains and religious leaders to family members and friends of the deceased who may be leading memorial services online.
-If you are in need of inspiration, this guide is for you.
+If you are in need of inspiration, contact me for a free copy.

 The 10 Best and 10 Worst Things to Say to Someone in Grief